Ananda Vikatan Cinema Awards

-The Ananda Vikatan Cinema Awards are annual awards in recognition for cinematic merit in the Tamil film industry.
+The Ananda Vikatan Cinema Awards are annual awards in recognition of cinematic merit in the Tamil film industry.
 The awards ceremony is presented by the Tamil language weekly magazine Ananda Vikatan.
-The awards were introduced in the year 2008, honouring the films that were released in 2007.
+The awards were introduced in 2008, with the first edition honouring the films that were released in 2007.
 The ceremony's main broadcaster is Sun TV later followed by Star Vijay.